imarag/seismo-website/reactapp/src/markdowns/obspy.md

 ```

 ![bandpass filter application at the recording](obspy-filter-mseed.png)
-*Apply a bandpass filter between 1 and 3 Hz at the recording using the Obspy filter() method*
+*Apply a bandpass filter between 1 and 3 Hz at the recording using the ObsPy filter() method*

 These computations can be applied on the `Stream` object at once, or at each `Trace` of the `Stream`, individually.
 For instance, trim each recording to get the signal part of the recordings: